tatocaster/covid19-IoT/readme.md

 - Flavor for mobile-only build?

 #### How it's built
-Overcomplication at its best. uses Android Architecture Components, Dagger2, AssistedInject, retrofit
+Overcomplication at its best. uses Android Architecture Components, Dagger2, AssistedInject, Retrofit and hey! it's modular

 ##### Static code analysis